Cristóbal Magallanes: Death

 Magallanes wrote and preached against armed rebellion, but was falsely accused of promoting the Cristero Rebellion in the area.
 Arrested on May 21, 1927, while en route to celebrate Mass at a farm, he gave away his few remaining possessions to his executioners, gave them absolution, and without a trial, he was killed four days later with Agustín Caloca in Colotlán, Jalisco.
 His last words to his executioners were "I die innocent, and ask God that my blood may serve to unite my Mexican brethren."
-He was succeeded as parish priest of Totatiche by José Pilar Quezada Valdés, who went on to become the first bishop of the Archdiocese of Acapulco.

 Legacy

-Magallanes was canonized by Pope John Paul II on May 21, 2000.
-He is celebrated in the Catholic Church with an optional memorial on 21 May.
+Christopher Magallanes was canonized by Pope John Paul II on May 21, 2000.
+His annual liturgical celebration in the Latin Catholic Church is assigned as an optional memorial to 21 May.

 The concluding sequence of the movie For Greater Glory (2012) says that the fictional character "Father Christopher" portrayed by actor Peter O'Toole was based on Cristobal Magallanes Jara.